OpenNWP/EFS/README.md

 	./op_configs/game.sh

 will execute an NWP run of GAME.
-Modify the directories in `game.sh` according to your directory structure.
+Modify the directories in `setup_output_directories.sh` and `game.sh` according to your directory structure.